 A recent article in Bloomberg News suggested that Bayer may be close to settling over 75,000 cancer claims resulting from its sales of Roundup weed-killer after the number of claims nearly doubled since September 2019 (Bayer Roundup Deal Is Close as Claims Surge, Mediator Says).
 Court-appointed mediator Ken Feinberg said that he is “cautiously optimistic” a comprehensive deal will be reached within the next month.

 Blocked railroad crossings present a variety of potential safety hazards, especially in locations where the tracks are frequently obstructed for lengthy time periods.
-For example, exasperated drivers may try to speed across the tracks mere moments before a train arrives.
-Similarly, pedestrians may attempt to squeeze between railcars stopped on the tracks.
+Due to blocked crossings, pedestrians may attempt to squeeze between railcars stopped on the tracks.
 In addition, blocked crossings create many other inconveniences for people in the surrounding community, including causing roadway congestion and making people late for work, school, and appointments.

 The North Carolina Department of Labor (NCDOL) recently levied fines totaling $21,200 against PSNC Energy (PSNC) and two of its subcontractors for their actions resulting in a fatal gas-line explosion in downtown Durham last April.
 If you have been injured in a natural gas explosion, it is crucial that you hire an experienced attorney to protect your rights.
 Please call DBJ today at 1-800-875-5972 for a free consultation.